officialgazette/publication-standard/README.md

-## The scope of the Standard
+## The scope of the standardization
 The field of action with regard to standardization comprises various aspects.
-The following overview shows Which artifacts are subject to closer consideration regarding for the future standard.
+The following overview shows which artifacts are subject to closer consideration regarding for the future standard.

 ```mermaid